Check out the latest update for Marathon (v1.1.0, June 2, 2026)! Click here to view the patch notes. It is approx. 6.8 GB on Steam.

 • Improves stability and control.

-CORES, IMPLANTS, EQUIPMENTS AND SHIELDS
+CORES, IMPLANTS, EQUIPMENT AND SHIELDS

 • Cores are closer to shell upgrades.